recyclejs/recycle/docs/api-reference/Component.md

   }
 }
 ```

+Note that this function is called only on a component initialization.
+So, if you want to use `props` in `actions` or `reducers`,
+it's probably better to use `sources.props` stream.

 ### Initialization Component
 Recycle components can not be used in React directly,
 which is why `Recycle` initialization component is used: